Create a Clickable Logo and Banner for Your Blog

 #header-wrapper {

 This is where you will point your template to where your background image will be.
-Depending on where your image is being hosted on the web, the will look something like this:
+Depending on where your image is being hosted on the web, the code will look something like this:

 /* Blog Header———————————————– */